kyte-one/airlyftone-docs/docs/campaign/quests/substrate-pallets.md

 #### Check Substrate Stake Amount

-- Staking plays a vital role in securing blockchain networks, and this option enables you to check if a user has staked a specific amount of tokens.
-By using this task, you can create campaigns that incentivize users to participate in staking, ensuring they are actively contributing to network security before earning rewards.
+- This option enables you to check if a user has staked a specific amount of tokens.
+By using this task, you can create campaigns that incentivize users to participate in staking.

 1. Navigate to the "Quests" tab in your campaign page and select the Substrate Pallets quest.
 From the available options, choose **Substrate Stake Amount**, as shown in the image below.